Scar26/Hoodly-Desktop/README.md

 Clone/Download the repository using the command git clone  https://github.com/Scar26/Hoodly-Desktop

 The program runs on Electron JS so you need to have node.js and npm installed.
-If you don't get them here https://nodejs.org/en/download/
+If you don't, get them here https://nodejs.org/en/download/

 First of all you need a MYSQL database running on localhost with a database "city".
 If you have that done, run bundle.py using the command <strong>python bundle.py</strong> and it will automatically create the relevant tables and record entries.
 For this, you need to have python installed.
 If you don't, get it here https://www.python.org/downloads/